Interprofessional Training, Research & Care

 collaboration across the health sciences at the University of Minnesota.

-Our mission is to encourage interdisciplinary collaborations that strengthen clinical practice, promote experimentation, advance patient care, educate the next generation of health care professionals, and serve as a national model for innovation and discovery.
+Our mission is to encourage interdisciplinary collaborations that strengthen clinical practice, advance patient care, educate the next generation of health care professionals, and serve as a national model for innovation and discovery.

 Organize and promote team science

 Create a Minnesota-wide impact that connects our regional campuses

 The Office of Academic Clinical Affairs provides leadership of and is home to these centers and institutes that facilitate clinical research and training at the University of Minnesota:

 The Center for Bioethics helps students, professionals, policy makers, and the public confront and understand ethical issues in health, health care, new biomedical technologies, the environment, and the life sciences.